peoray/peoray.dev/src/content/blog/github.md

 path: '/blog/change-language-github'
 draft: false
 tags: ['astro']
-thumbnail: ''
 ---

 I recently moved my website from [Gatsby to Astro](/blog/rebuilding-with-astro).
 In the process, I also created an RSS feed for my blog.
 Instead of the default no CSS styling, I wanted it to look better and came across a way to style my RSS feed.
 Similarly to how we use CSS to style our HTML, we can use XSLT to style our XML.

 After writing the code and ensuring it works as expected, I pushed my changes to GitHub.
 I notice that the language detection for the repo was displaying `XSLT` instead of Astro which it was showing before the recent update to the repo.

 After much googling, I found out that Github uses a tool called [Linguist](https://github.com/github/linguist) to detect the languages you used based on file extensions in your repo.
 We can tell Linguist to exclude certain files from its calculations by configuring a `.gitattributes` file in the root of the repo.